Wimbledon Betting Guide

 Can I live stream Wimbledon matches?

 Yes.
-So long as you bet with a bookmaker, like Megapari that offers live streaming services, you’ll be able to stream every Wimbledon match live on your device.
+So long as you bet with a bookmaker like Megapari that offers live streaming services, you’ll be able to stream every Wimbledon match live on your device.

 Roger Federer holds the men’s record for Wimbledon titles with eight, while Martina Navratilova holds the women’s record with nine.

 In 2022, the decision was made that in the event of the score reaching 6-6 in the final set, the match would be determined by a champion’s tiebreak.
-The first player to reach 10 points wins the match, if the score is 9-9 the tiebreak continues until one player is two points clear.
+The first player to reach 10 points wins the match.
+If the score is 9-9, the tiebreak continues until one player is two points clear.